Dental Specialists: A Breakdown

 What Makes a Dental Specialist Special?

-Dental specialists become dentists the same way general dentists do: Complete a 4-year undergraduate (bachelor) degree, pass the Dental Admission Test, and successfully earn a dental degree to become licensed to practice as a dentist.
-Specialists, however, spend at least an extra two years pursuing postgraduate training in their chosen specialty before becoming board certified as a specialist.
+Dental specialists become dentists the same way general dentists do.
+They complete a 4-year undergraduate (bachelor) degree, pass the Dental Admission Test and successfully earn a dental degree to become licensed to practice as a dentist.
+Specialists, however, spend at least an extra two years pursuing postgraduate training in their chosen specialty before becoming board-certified as a specialist.

 What Type of Specialists Might I Need?